espressoAndCode/good_driver_docs/eBay-API-Usage-Documentation.md

   ]
 }
 ```
-The `source` value must be one of the
+The `source` value must be one of the Vendors listed in the Source table of the database.
+I recommend that you create a dropdown list from a call to `GET /sources` which will return a list of all sources in the DB.
+Also, notice that `keywords` is a list of strings, even if there is only one item in the list.
+You can enter as many search elements as required, and spaces are accepted as long as they are enclosed in quotation marks as shown below:

 ```
 {